Jelmerro/carafe/README.md

   --arch ARCH  Change the default arch, e.g. to win32
 ```

-As we did in the example for Steam: `./carafe steam create`.
+As we did in the example for Steam: `carafe steam create`.

 There are a couple of restrictions for choosing a name: